Short Track “Meets”

 Download our guide for what to expect at a meet

-KWSSSC also hosts a number of ‘mini meets’ for our club members only, as well as more relaxed “Interclub meets” among local clubs, both of which last only a few hours.
+KWSSSC also hosts a number of ‘mini meets’ for our club members only, including at the end of the Learn to Speed Skate Session.

 Club skin suits must be worn for Elite Circuit meets and can be rented from the club for each competition.
 Suits are not required for Provincial Circuit meets but they are recommended.
 A member of our equipment team will be happy to help you.
 Read our tip sheet on how to take care of your club skin suit before renting!